Albert0i/RU301/cluster-case-1.md

 ### Case study: A self-declaration system

 #### Objective
-In city M, inhabitants are required to make self declaration of blah blah blah in every XX hours a day.
+In city M, inhabitants are required to make self-declaration of blah blah blah in every XX hours a day.
 Applicants first visit a web page, fill in basic information, confirm on certain terms and press submit button.
 Upon a successful submission, a pass code is granted.

 ![alt self declaration](/cluster-docker/img/health_declaration.png)

 Basic information includes:
 - name
 - birthday
 - gender
 - social security number
 - address
 - mobile phone number
 - etc

 Terms to confirm are subjected to change without notice.

 #### Preliminary analysis
-All governmental departments, private sectors, local facilities, banks, schools, stations etc are responsible for the checking of validity of pass code.
+All governmental departments, private sectors, local facilities, banks, schools, stations etc are responsible for checking of validity of pass code.
 Re-declaration has to be made upon pass code expiration.
-Any illegal trespassing or fail to comply with new regulation will be prosecuted and detained for XX days.
+Illegal trespassing or failure to comply with new regulation will be prosecuted and detained for XX days.

-Local population is around 600,000, application peak hour is in 7:30AM to 8:30AM every morning.
-A database is required to sustain 10.000 read/write operation per second.
+Local population is around 600,000, peak hour for application is from 7:30 AM to 8:30 AM every morning.
+A database is required to sustain 10,000 read/write operations per second.
 Every inhabitant is expected to spend a couple of minutes to finish with the declaration.

 #### System design
-It's well known that most of the Redis operationss are sub-millisecond level.
+It's well known that Redis operationss are sub-millisecond level.
 Let's suppose every read/write operation spends 1 ms. This means a single Redis server can serve 1000 read/write operations per second.
 10,000 read/write means at least 10 servers are needed.
 Minus non-working people and infants etc, depending on resource available, 5 to 9 shards will suffice and survive our scenario.
 So, 7 shards is a reasonable estimation.
 Each shard includes one primary node and two replica nodes, a total of 21 nodes are used.

 If every read/write operation in SQL server takes 50ms, a 500 nodes cluster is needed.
 Cut it to half, a cluster of 250 nodes...